Edit-Mr/notes/content/posts/story-book/story-book.md

 # Summary

 1. A dragon named Eden says boba should be used in bubble tea.
-2. Eden being ridicule and humiliated but chose to ignore.
+2. Eden was ridicule and humiliated but chose to ignore.
-3. Animals questions the true purpose of their actions.
+3. Animals question the true purpose of their actions.

 ![bg right:50% 80%](https://raw.githubusercontent.com/Edit-Mr/notes/main/content/posts/story-book/hum.png)